 Mini shakes his head, rumbles back to his kitchen, barking orders to a staff that long ago quit paying attention.
-They have their thing down cold, Mini’s letting them know he’s back, like they could miss a three fifty mass of humanity in the small space.
+They have their thing down cold, Mini’s letting them know he’s back, like they could miss a three fifty mass of humanity in the tight space.

 I return to the apartment, Janah’s in the meditation loft, Nikko is doing forms.